The-Taggart-Institute/blue-crab-shells/README.md

 ### Stage 7

 Persistence is one thing, but wouldn't it be cool if we could get `SYSTEM` privileges.
 We can, using the Token Duplication technique!
 This involves a good deal of Windows API programming, but that's what we're here for.
 We do fudge a little bit and use a third party crate for enumerated processes, because that is an unreasonable faff.

+### Stage 8

+In this version, we're going to take our whole project, and make it usable as a...DLL!
+That's right, Rust can make DLLs!

+To make the project buildable as both a library and a binary, we've heavily restructured the modules for both.
+Also, look at what we've added to `Cargo.toml`.